 What's The Best Options Trading Course?

-There are also various free options trading courses you can use, including this very blog.
+There are also various free options trading courses you can use, including this blog.

 Do you recommend any option trading books?